BankOfIndia/recipes/README.md

 Pay close attention, the first thing most of these blogs/vlogs/sockpuppet theatre articles do is attempt to provide you with a product or service you can click on to order.
 Buying things != frugal living.
 GIT does not support sexy marketing tie-ins or branding, so its much easier to quickly convey the form and function of frugality.

+### some of this seems time consuming and inefficient.
+The goal of this repository is not to make an economic build/buy argument, but to sidestep the predatory and increasingly harmful culture of consumerism driven by large multinational corporations.

 ### TO DO:
 explain how to cook the 32 recipes ive added :P